A Documentary Analysis · Drawn from public FDDs

 Operations playbooks

 SOPs, training videos, onboarding checklists — built in Notion, Trainual, or Loom in days.
-Trade-association resources for the waste and dumpster industries are widely available.
+Trade-association resources for most service-business categories are widely available.

 REPLACES operations manual & training